NewsletterWoodshop News

 The Gallery may be closed, but you can still shop for art online

 Check out their website, and if you see something you like, call the Gallery to make arrangements to purchase or view the art in person.
-Many artists that are represented by the Gallery have been hard at work producing new pieces in this time of self-quarantine.
-As soon as they are available, they get put up on the site, so check back frequently.
+Many artists represented by the Gallery have been hard at producing new pieces in this time of self-quarantine.
+They get put up on the site as soon as they are available, so check back frequently.

 June Featured Artist Night At The Hunter Wolff Gallery